Nesting Season...is Here!

 One of the most important tasks of being a responsible nest box landlord is to monitor your nest boxes for invasive species.

-English House Sparrows and European Starlings are not native to North America.
-House Sparrows were brought over on the mistaken premise that they would help reduce crop insect pests.
-Starlings were brought over by a Shakespeare fanatic who had 60 pairs of all the birds that were mentioned in the plays of Shakespeare brought from Europe.
-Their populations have exploded across North America and they are now two of the most abundant species here.
-Not only are they crowding out our native birds but House Sparrows and Starlings are notorious for breaking open eggs and pecking other birds to death by piercing their skulls in their efforts to take over a nesting site.
+English House Sparrows and European Starlings are not native to North America, but their populations have exploded and they are now two of the most abundant species here.
+Not only are they crowding out our native birds but they are notorious for breaking open eggs and pecking other birds to death to take over a nesting site.

 Bluebirds and purple martins nest, for the most part, in man-made birdhouses which are usually erected in areas of human habitation.
 These habitats are also preferred by the House Sparrow and Starling.